bartificer/programming-by-stealth/docs/pbs26.md

 Each of these options should be configurable in three ways – via data attributes, via the constructor, and via accessor methods.

 Finally, create two functions, `pbs.WorldClock.stopAll()` and `pbs.WorldClock.startAll()` to allow users to easily stop and start all the clocks on a page.
-For bonus credit, can you write the functions such that they accept a jQuery object as an optional argument.
-If the argument is present, only the clocks contained within elements represented by the jQuery object should be stopped or started, and if the argument is not present, all the clocks in the entire document should be stopped or started.
+For bonus credit, can you write the functions such that they accept a jQuery object as an optional argument?
+If the argument is present, only the clocks contained within elements represented by the jQuery object should be stopped or started.
+If the argument is not present, all the clocks in the entire document should be stopped or started.

 Feel free to use your own namespace for your version of the library.
 If you choose to do that, it would be good practice to acknowledge where the original code came from in your documentation.

 ## Final Thoughts

 At this stage we’ve learned how to define the structure of web pages with HTML, to style them with CSS, and alter the structure of web pages with JavaScript.
-We’ve learned to use APIs written by others, and, to write our own APIs, either for private code re-use, or, for sharing with the world.
+We’ve learned to use APIs written by others, and to write our own APIs, either for private code reuse or for sharing with the world.

 So far, we’ve omitted an entire facet of the web – user input.
-Web forms allow users to enter information, and to trigger events.
+Web forms allow users to enter information and to trigger events.
 We need to learn the HTML markup to define them, the CSS to style them, and the JavaScript to bring them to life – that’s where this series is heading next.